-If the scratches are not too deep, you can use Windex and Mr. Clean MAGIC ERASER, (or Scotch-Brite® Non-Scratch Scrub Sponge).
-Apply the cleaner.
-Use the eraser or sponge, and rub in circular and up and down motions, until scratches are buffed out.
+If the scratches are not too deep, you can use Windex and Mr. Clean MAGIC scratches are buffed out.
 This takes some time, depending on the severity of the scratches.
-You can also use Turtle Wax® Rubbing Compound to remove surface scratches.
-Clean the product after buffing out the scratches.
+You can also use Turtle Wax¢ç Rubbing Compound to remove surface scratches.
+Clean the product after buffing the out the scratches.